POLICY REVISION IMPLEMENTED ON 01/06/2022

 AREAS OF POLICY

-The LT recognises that many children, young people and vulnerable adults today are the victims of neglect, physical, sexual and emotional abuse.
+The LT recognises that many children, young people and vulnerable adults today are the victims of neglect, physical, sexual, spiritual and emotional abuse.
 Accordingly, the LT has adopted the policy contained in this document, (hereafter “the policy”).
 The policy sets out agreed guidelines relating to the following areas:

-The LT recognises the need to build constructive links with safeguarding agencies.
+The LT recognizes the need to build constructive links with safeguarding agencies.

-The local Multi Agency Support Hub (MASH) is available for all who are implementing this policy - this is to access the Bedford Borough Safeguarding team.
-The telephone number between 9.00am and 5.00pm is 01234 718700, the out of hours number known as the Emergency Duty Team is 0300 300 8123.
+The local Integrated Front Door (previously Multi Agency Support Hub or MASH) is available for all who are implementing this policy - this is to access the Bedford Borough Safeguarding team.
+The telephone number between 9.00am and 5.00pm is 01234 718700, the out-of-hour number known as the Emergency Duty Team is 0300 300 8123.

 The content of the policy has formed the basis of training for all children, youth and vulnerable adult workers in the church.
 The LT is committed to an on-going training program for all such workers.